tdaverse/tdaunif/README.md

 # **tdaunif**: Uniform manifold samplers for topological data analysis

-This R package consists mainly of sampling functions for topological manifolds embedded in Euclidean space.
+This R package contains sampling functions for topological manifolds embedded (or immersed) in Euclidean space.

 ## motivation

 ### consolidation

-Statistical topology, or topological data analysis (TDA), includes a variety of methods for detecting topological structure from point cloud data sets, most famously persistent homology.
+Statistical topology and topological data analysis include a variety of methods for detecting topological structure from point cloud data sets, most famously persistent homology.
 (See [Weinberger (2011)](https://www.ams.org/notices/201101/rtx110100036p.pdf) for a brief introduction.)
-These methods are validated by applying them to point clouds sampled from spaces with known topology.
-Functions that generate such samples are therefore valuable to developers of TDA software.
+These methods are often validated by applying them to point clouds sampled from spaces with known topology.
+Functions that generate such samples are therefore valuable to developers of topological–statistical software.

-Unfortunately, such samplers are not currently easy to find, at least for R users.
-Handfuls can be found in several different packages, but no single package or code repository has assembled a large collection for convenient use.
+Such samplers have not been easy to find in the R package ecosystem.
+Handfuls exist in several different packages, but no single package or code repository has assembled a large collection for convenient use.
 That is the goal of this package.

 ### uniformity